v801/v801.github.io/content/posts/glitch.md

 For this challenge I'm using a basic Ubuntu desktop with Firefox and some tools like curl, base64, find, netcat, nmap, ffuf and Burp/FoxyProxy.

 ### First moves
 After waiting for the box to spin up, the first thing that we can do is run a port scan.
-Using nmap we'll run the command `nmap -A -T4 [ip]`.
+Using nmap we'll run the command `nmap -A -T4 [target-ip]`.
 In this post the reference to `[target-ip]` is the challenge box, and `[attacker-ip]` is ours.

 Here is the output from the command, including my pumpkin prompt.
 ```none